Solonnikov/lits/README.md

-This is repository for the LITS homeworks
+This repository is for LITS homeworks